 James Boyle is William Neal Reynolds Professor of Law at Duke Law School and founder of the Center for the Study of the Public Domain.
 Professor Boyle was one of the original Board Members of Creative Commons, which works to facilitate the free availability of art, scholarship, and cultural materials by developing innovative, machine-readable licenses that individuals and institutions can attach to their work.
 He served as a board member from 2002 until 2009, the last year as Chairman of the Board.
-He was also a co-founder of Science Commons, which aims to expand the Creative Commons mission into the realm of scientific and technical data, and of ccLearn which works to promote the development and use of open educational resources.
-He now serves as a member of the board of the Public Library of Science.
+He was also a co-founder of Science Commons, which aimed to expand the Creative Commons mission into the realm of scientific and technical data, and has served as a member of the board of the Public Library of Science.
 In 2003 Professor Boyle won the World Technology Network Award for Law for his work on the public domain and the “second enclosure movement” that threatens it.
 In 2010 he was awarded the Electronic Frontier Foundation’s Pioneer Award.
-He is the author of Shamans, Software and Spleens: Law and the Construction of the Information Society, and the editor of Critical Legal Studies, Collected Papers on the Public Domain and Cultural Environmentalism @ 10 (with Larry Lessig.)
+He was one of five advisers to the UK government’s 2011 Hargreaves Review of the Intellectual Property and Growth.
+(His favorite quote from that document is “Could it be true that laws designed more than three centuries ago with the express purpose of creating economic incentives for innovation by protecting creators’ rights are today obstructing innovation and economic growth?
+The short answer is: yes.”)
+Professor Boyle is the author of Shamans, Software and Spleens: Law and the Construction of the Information Society, and The Public Domain: Enclosing the Commons of the Mind.
+He is the editor of Critical Legal Studies, Collected Papers on the Public Domain and Cultural Environmentalism @ 10 (with Larry Lessig.)
 He has also written a distressing number of articles on intellectual property, internet regulation and legal theory both for scholarly journals and the popular press.
-His more recent books include Bound By Law, a co-authored “graphic novel” about the effects of intellectual property on documentary film, The Shakespeare Chronicles, a novel, and the book to which this site is devoted, The Public Domain: Enclosing the Commons of the Mind.
-He writes a regular online column for the Financial Times’ New Economy Policy Forum and shorter 140 character observations as thepublicdomain on Twitter.
+His other books include two “scholarly comic books” co-written with Jennifer Jenkins — Bound By Law, about fair use and Theft: A History of Music, a 2000 year long story about music and musical borrowing.
+Both can be freely downloaded under Creative Commons licenses.
+Before newspapers disappeared behind paywalls, he wrote a regular column in the Financial Times’ New Economy Policy Forum.
+His 280 character observations on various issues can be found on Twitter @thepublicdomain .

 Bio